 Eligible families CAN join this program if they have pre-existing debt with an ISP.
 It is important that eligible families identify themselves as a Chicago Connected participant when speaking to Comcast or RCN.

 Yes, families should expect to see a final bill for the services they had consumed before the cutover date.

 Chicago Connected is available without cost to eligible families.
-There are no monthly out-of-pocket subscription fees or installation charges and past debt to an ISP is not a barrier for families who choose to participate in the program.
+There are no monthly out-of-pocket subscription fees or installation charges and past debt to an Internet Service Provider is not a barrier for families who choose to participate in the program.
 In the event a participant elects a service feature with potential fees the eligible participant will receive advance notice or be asked to acknowledge they are electing an option with potential costs.

 No, Chicago Connected membership codes are not transferable.
-Internet service providers have been given a list of specific households and will validate when contacted.
+Internet Service Providers have been given a list of specific households and will validate when contacted.